 Google still recommends avoiding iFrames for content, but there are other uses of the iFrame that are OK or even good for SEO.

-Since iFrames includes a direct link to the source, Google understands that the content the user sees is the same content referred to in the source URL, so don’t be concerned with negative associations with posting duplicate content.
+Since iFrames include a direct link to the source, Google understands that the content the user sees is the same content referred to in the source URL, so don’t be concerned with negative associations with posting duplicate content.

 A Look at the iFrame Tag